 Taking part in a challenge event, or organising your own virtual fundraising event, is a wonderful tribute and impactful way to remember someone special.

-Even during coronavirus, there are lots of creative ways you can fundraise in their memory.
+Even during this pandemic, there are are lots of creative ways you can fundraise in their memory.
 Whether a virtual pub quiz, birthday fundraiser or a running challenge with your household – fundraising in memory can be a great way to connect with friends and family to share treasured memories, all while raising vital funds for anyone living with a mental health problem.

 If you are fundraising in memory of someone with a tribute fund on Mind's Memory Space website, you can link your fundraising page to this.
 Please make sure you have the permission of the fund holder, before adding your fundraising activity to their page.